Key Takeaways:

 Why It Works:

-- Provides strategic assets, helping startups integrate AI, IoT, and 5G solutions into Telefónica’s ecosystem.
+- Provides strategic assets, helping startups integrate AI, IoT, and 5G solutions into Telefónica's ecosystem

-6. AstraZeneca BioVentureHub
+6. AstraZeneca BioVentureHub by AstraZeneca

 Headquarters: Sweden